Protocol Flow

 TACo Nodes Network provides the economic staking mechanism for node operators

-Coordinator contract manages cohort formation and DKG rituals on-chain
+Coordinator contracts manage cohort formation on-chain

 For details on how these components relate to each other architecturally, see Protocol Architecture.